Drazzizzi/Plex-Discord-Media-Updates/README.md

 </details>
 <details><summary>Click to expand preview for 1-week update</summary>

-Notice that lists that are too long will automatically get trimmed and an additional message will be appended at the bottom of each embed to let users know.
+Notice that lists that are too long will be automatically truncated and an additional message will be appended to let users know.
 This is to prevent the webhook from failing to send.

 ![](https://user-images.githubusercontent.com/44678543/159141139-b64742eb-0d6a-42a2-92e3-9f2d503e37ea.png)